-L-INE-2-F-20 (Innovation and Entrepreneurship 2 Lyngby)
+L-WED-2-F-22 (Web Development level 2 Lyngby)

-Innovation and Entrepreneurship level 2 - Cphbusiness Lyngby.
+Web Development level 2 - Cphbusiness Lyngby.

-The courses of this semester package take place at Cphbusiness Lyngby (Noergaardsvej 30, 2800 Kgs.
-Lyngby) during the autumn semester 2020.
+The courses of this semester package take place at Cphbusiness Lyngby (Nørgaardsvej 30, 2800 Kgs.
+Lyngby) the autumn semester 2021.

-The second semester of the Top-Up Bachelor in Innovation and Entrepreneurship is equivalent to the sixth semester of a classic Bachelor programme.
+The second semester of the Top-Up Bachelor in Web Development is equivalent to the sixth semester of a classic Bachelor programme..

-At least 2-3 years (120 ECTS) of undergraduate studies e.g. within the fields of design, finance, graphics, computer science, marketing or service.
+At least 2 - 3 years (min.
+120 ECTS) of undergraduate studies within multimedia design, communication, and interaction development including: